Category Archives: Arkansas

 Exact Boundaries Important

-In newly laid out subdivisions in Lynn where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Bald Knob where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly checked, or a piece that is being split, will call for a study to situate the new corners and great deal lines in Arkansas, which ought to be completely marked so they will certainly never end up being shed.
+Land that has never been specifically checked, or a piece that is being separated, will certainly call for a study to situate the brand-new edges and also lot lines in Arkansas, which ought to be permanently noted so they will never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.